 Your opening slide should look similar to this:

-There are two important things to remember about the images used in your presentation:
+There are many important things to include on your Works Cited list about the resources you used to create your presentation:

-Before you turn in your presentation, make sure that you have completed each of these three very important steps:
+Before turning in your presentation, make sure that you complete these steps:

-- Your opening slide or screen has the Copyright and Fair Use Disclaimer
+- The opening slide or screen has the Copyright and Fair Use Disclaimer.

-- Your final slide or screen has a list of all the images that you used, in the order that you used them, properly cited in MLA format
+- The final slide or screen has a list of all the resources that you used, properly cited in MLA format.